SyuzannaKhalatyaning/VibeMap-Yerevan/README.md

-# VibeMap-Yerevan
+# 🗺️ VibeMap Yerevan
-VibeApp is a location-based app designed to connect you with places, events, and food deals in Yerevan that match your unique Armenian-coded vibe.
-What makes it special?
-It can also compare your vibe with your friends’ vibes to recommend spots and experiences perfectly suited for your group—making hangouts more meaningful and fun.

-Inspired by platforms like VibeMap, VibeApp focuses on culturally rich, personalized discovery that brings you closer to the heart of Armenian life.
+An experimental project to map Armenian-coded "vibes" using local slang and cultural references.
+Inspired by VisualAlgo and community storytelling.Inspired by platforms like VibeMap, VibeApp focuses on culturally rich, personalized discovery that brings you closer to the heart of Armenian life.

+## 📌 Project Goals
+- Create an interactive map with playful vibe categories (e.g. Ցկցկալ, Նրբաճաշակ)
+- Let users explore cultural nuance through UI/UX

+## 🔧 Tech Stack
+- Flutter (mobile UI)
+- Figma (design stage)

+## 🚧 Status
+Currently in UX design + feedback phase.
+Code will follow!